wballard/starphleet/index.md

 for you to save time.

 ## EC2 Instance Sizes
 Please, don't cheap out and go to small.
-The recommended minimum size is an m2.xlarge -- which is roughly the power of a decent laptop, so this is the default.
+The recommended minimum size (and default in Starphleet) is an m2.xlarge, which is roughly the power of a decent laptop.
 You can change this with `EC2_INSTANCE_SIZE`.

 # Phleets
 Don't feel limited to just one phleet.
 Part of making your own PaaS is